Search for a rare disease

 The clinical features are highly variable, even within the same family.
 Multiple café-au-lait macules are found in almost all patients (some at birth and most before the first year).
-Intertriginous freckling develops starting at 5 years.
+Intertriginous freckling develops starting at 5 years of age.
 Multiple cutaneous and subcutaneous neurofibromas develop in adults.
-In older patients, they keep increasing in number and size.
+In older patients, they continue to increase in number and size.
 Cutaneous neurofibromas do not become malignant.
 Plexiform neurofibromas (growing along the nerve and its branches) may cause disfigurement, pain, and functional problems and are usually present at birth and may become malignant later in life.
 Ocular manifestations include optic pathway gliomas and iris hamartomas (Lisch nodules).
 Optic pathway gliomas usually develop before age 6 years, and rarely progress thereafter.
 Osteopenia, osteoporosis, bone overgrowth, short stature, macrocephaly, scoliosis, skeletal dysplasia (sphenoid wing, vertebral), and pseudoarthrosis may be present.
 Other features include hypertension, vasculopathy, intracranial tumors, malignant peripheral nerve sheath tumor (MPNST; see this term), and occasionally seizures or hydrocephalus.
 Intellectual development is usually not severely affected but cognitive deficits and learning difficulties are frequent (50%-75%).
 The overall cancer risk is higher than the general population (lifetime risk of 10-12% for MPNST, mostly between 20-40 years; increased risk of breast cancer before age 50).
-Three variant forms have been described: familial spinal neurofibromatosis, segmental neurofibromatosis, and 17q11 microdeletion syndrome.
+Familial spinal and segmental forms of NF1 have been described.
 Watson syndrome forms part of the NF1 spectrum.
 Neurofibromatosis-Noonan syndrome is a variant of NF1 in 99% of cases (see these terms).

 NF1 is caused by mutations in the tumor suppressor neurofibromin 1 NF1 gene (17q11.2) and rarely by 17q11 microdeletion (only 5%).

 Formal diagnostic criteria have been established.
 2 or more of the following are diagnostic: more than 5 café-au-lait macules, 2 or more neurofibromas or one plexiform neurofibroma, optic glioma, freckling, 2 or more Lisch nodules, specific bone dysplasias, first-degree relative.
-MRI can determine the extent of plexiform neurofibromas.
+Magnetic resonance imaging can determine the extent of plexiform neurofibromas.
 Molecular genetic testing can be requested but is mostly not needed.

-Legius syndrome (SPRED1 gene) is often clinically indistinguishable from NF1 and is seen in about 2% of people fulfilling NF1 diagnostic criteria.
-There are however a small number of individuals with NF1 who also do not develop other non-pigmentary manifestations, like Legius syndrome.
-Constitutional mismatch repair deficiency syndrome (CMMR-D) should be considered.
-Other differential diagnoses include McCune-Albright syndrome, Noonan syndrome with lentigines (LEOPARD syndrome) and Proteus syndromes.
-Most cases of Jaffé-Campanacci syndrome are cases of NF1 (see these terms).
+Legius syndrome (see this term) is often clinically indistinguishable from NF1 and is seen in about 2% of people fulfilling NF1 diagnostic criteria.
+There are however a small number of individuals with NF1 who like Legius syndrome patients do not develop non-pigmentary manifestations.
+Constitutional mismatch repair deficiency syndrome should be considered.
+Other differential diagnoses include McCune-Albright syndrome, Noonan syndrome with lentigines and Proteus syndrome.
+Most cases of multiple non-ossifying fibromatosis are cases of NF1 (see these terms).

 Prenatal and preimplantation genetic testing for at-risk pregnancies is possible